Information For Authors

-The Journal of Online Trust and Safety (JOTS) welcomes submissions from researchers, practitioners, and policymakers working across the broad and growing field of online trust and safety.
-The journal brings together rigorous research that is currently spread across many disciplines, and aims to spur new scholarship addressing the most pressing challenges facing online platforms and their users.
+The Journal of Online Trust and Safety (JOTS) welcomes submissions from researchers, practitioners, and policymakers working across the field of online trust and safety.
+JOTS publishes rigorous interdisciplinary research that addresses the challenges facing online platforms and their users.

 Submission Types